SPEAKING

 MAKING A LIVING AS AN ARTIST

-Taylor's work has been archived at the Library of Congress, celebrated by dozens of media outlets, funded by numerous organizations, including National Geographic, the National Park Service and the National Trust.
-She would have never been able to make a comfortable living if she hadn't employed the key strategies to secure contracts with The Smithsonian, Harvard University, and the Library of Congress.
+Taylor's work has been archived at the Library of Congress, celebrated by dozens of media outlets, and funded by numerous organizations, including National Geographic, the National Park Service and the National Trust.
+She couldn’t have made a comfortable living without having employed the key strategies to secure fair contracts with significant institutions such as The Smithsonian, Harvard University, and the Library of Congress.

 This talk is designed for a broad audience of creatives, scholars, artists, filmmakers, photographers, and writers.
-Taylor will share the things she wished she’d known earlier in her career highlighting the negotiation strategies she used to adapt her book into a play and television series with ABC.
-She will talk about the agreements she couldn't sign to protect her content and and retaining her rights to distribute and control it.
+Taylor will share the negotiating tactics she wished she’d known earlier in her career that allow her to retain and control rights to her work.
+She’ll discuss the agreements she refused to sign to protect her content, and the strategies she used to adapt her book into a play and television series with ABC.

 SPEAKING ENGAGEMENTS (SELECTED CHRONOLOGICALLY)